 Allen sat in the silence of his car, staring through the windshield.
 Pedestrians flowed past, looking for their cars as though someone had hidden them.

 “I got, uh,” he started.
 “Hold on.”
 Keeping his friend on the line, he scrolled through the text message that came in over lunch.
 Assise had notified him that Brigitte was taking a brief hiatus and would return in two weeks.
 When he read this to Tomas, his friend exploded in obscenities.

-Allen’s tongue was pasty and dry.
+Allen’s tongue was pasty.
 “I have no idea.
 I’m still going in, though, if you want to meet up.
 I guess I’ll see what new trainer they set me up with.
 It might not be so bad.”
 Tomas was absolutely the wrongest person for him to explain how heavy his heart felt in this moment.

 The new trainer at Assise wasn’t bad, a middle-aged woman named Frieda.
 Thick, luscious graying hair, deep smile-wrinkles, very strong, carved legs and a proud butt from her career as a cyclist.
 When Allen stepped out of recalibration and met her, he was struck by how strong her toes looked.
 Her mere toes!
 They lay confidently in an attractive row, sinking into the mats, as sculpted as any classical Greek statue.

 She laughed, far overhead.
 “You’re one of those, huh?”